kjiwa/lotus-leaf/README.md

 $ popd
 ```

-The run script will download additional dependencies, build the source code, and run the server.

-The server can be configured to connect to read data from a MySQL installation.
+The server can be configured to connect to and read data from a MySQL installation.

 ```bash
 $ pushd lotus-leaf